West Liberty’s Edible School Garden

 Our Plan

-The Roots & Shoots mini-grant will be used to support our service learning project through providing funding to purchase: heavy duty tomato cages, native pollinator plants, and a garden cart.
+The Roots & Shoots mini-grant will be used to support our service learning project through providing funding to purchase: an additional grow light for our hydroponics stand and 1 additioanl layer to grow 6 more plants.

 Themes Addressed